 • Fences

-Miura Board is the highest-quality fiber-reinforced, wood-free composite solution on the market.
-Compared to wood-plastic composites, Miura Board offers comparable or superior performance while remaining a sustainable solution.
-We use only recycled materials to help divert plastic waste and carpet from landfills.
+Miura Board® is the highest-quality fiber-reinforced, composite solution on the market.
+Compared to other (wood-plastic) composites, Miura Board® offers comparable or superior performance while remaining a sustainable solution.
+We use 100% recycled materials only, to help divert plastic waste from landfills.

 wood vs composite fencing